An expat haven that's home to some of Tokyo's top nightlife and culture hotspots

 Roppongi Hills also hosts the annual Tokyo International Film Festival , a weeklong event that celebrates the work of groundbreaking filmmakers from across the world.
 Hosting film screenings and award ceremonies, this event is Tokyo's biggest celebration of cinema.

-In the Christmas season, don't miss the incredible Christmas illuminations.
+During the Christmas season, don't miss the incredible Christmas illuminations.
 Located behind Roppongi Hills, thousands of brilliant LED lights are carefully curated to create a magical glowing wonderland like nowhere else.